wyattfry/mini-apps/challenge_4/README.md

 __23:56__ - Logic mostly done, handles open frames, strikes and spares.
 Just need to handle strikes in frame 10, and stopping the game after frame 10.
 Trying to think if I have any take aways from this last stretch...

 __00:11__ - Strike in frame 10 done.

+__01:05__ - All end games accounted for (open frame in 10th, spare in 10th, strike in 10th), I did some simple user testing to verify, not very thorough, haven't written any formal tests yet, but I think I should get some sleep.

+__01:23__ - Handles end game with a little more grace: prevents additional moves, has a little div that says 'Game Over' that appears.